 In general, the provision of the financial contribution can´t give an employee and advantage or a disadvantage compared to an employee who is provided with a meal voucher.
 However, it will not be the case at all.

 If the employer provides his employee meal vouchers instead of financial contribution for meal, then the amount of the financial contribution is always based on the value of the meal voucher he provided to the employee or which he continues to provide to those employees who didn’t choose the financial contribution.
 The amount of the financial contribution for meal should be therefore the same as the amount in which the employers contributes to the meal voucher to other employees (on the comparable job positions).
-At the same time, a condition applies that it must be at least EUR 2.11 (55 % of the minimum value of the meal voucher, i. e. for 2021 from the EUR 3.83) and the most EUR 2.81 per one shift (55 % of the meal provided during a business trip lasting 5 to 12 hours).
+At the same time, a condition applies that it must be at least EUR 2.11 (55 % of the minimum value of the meal voucher, i. e. for 2021 from the EUR 3.83) and the most EUR 2.81 per one shift (55 % of the meal provided during a business travel lasting 5 to 12 hours).

 B) In addition to the above mentioned amounts arising from the Labour Code, the employer can also contribute to the employee´s meals by providing a meal contribution from the social fund.
 Such a contribution for meals to employees is not restricted by law and thus is considered tax-exempt for the employee.